cs-ed/edtech-plan-mathpluscoding/README.md

 ##### GitHub Education

 I will be sharing a template for the final deliverable on GitHub classroom.
 I will sync my GitHub classroom to my Google classroom.
 I will keep track of my students' progress by checking their published webpaged on GitHub.

+##### GoGuardian

+My school district has recently (December of 2021) adopted GoGuardian to assist instructors keep student focus on the lesson when computers are needed for instruction and for students to demonstrate learning.
+I will use GoGuardian during the lesson to restrict student access to websites that are not necessary during the lesson.

 ##### Tryit Editor v3.7 (or equivalent)